How do we plan cities to meet long-term social, economic, and

 Seminar that examines environmental problems associated with urbanization.
 Reviews strategic approaches and collaboration among key actors to address such problems.
 (Cross-listed as SUST 628)

 Negotiation as a foundational skill of conflict resolution; mastery of negotiation skills for strategic dispute resolution; non-routine problem-solving, creating partnerships and alliances; crafting optimal agreements.
 Students participate in simulations and acquire vital leadership skills.
 Graduate standing only.
-Pre: one of the following courses: 627; or PACE 429, PACE 447, PACE 477, PACE 647, PACE 652, or PACE 668; or COMG 455 or SOC 730; or LAW 508; or MGT 660.
+Pre: one of the following courses with a minimum grade of B: 627; or PACE 429, PACE 447, PACE 477, PACE 647, PACE 652, or PACE 668; or COMG 455 or SOC 730; or LAW 508; or MGT 660.
 (Cross-listed as PACE 629)

 Key issues and policies in urban planning, rural-urban relations, rural regional planning, and frontier settlement in Asia and the Pacific.
 Repeatable one time.
-(Cross-listed as GEOG 630)
+(Cross-listed as GEO 630)

 Urban and regional planning in island settings.
 Experiences in Hawai‘i, Polynesia, Melanesia, and Micronesia.
 Pre: graduate standing.
 (Cross-listed as SUST 632)